dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

 be equivalent to those in the Dylan library.
 But when you use additional implementation libraries, the arithmetic operators are extended.

 The Big-Integers library is one such implementation library.
-It provides a 64-bit implementation of :drm:`<integer>`.
+It provides a implementation of :drm:`<integer>` that uses two machine words to represent each integer.
+For example, on a 64-bit machine architecture this is a 128-bit signed integer.

 The standard integer implementation in the Dylan library is actually part of the following class hierarchy::